lmn4121/Project-Portfolio/README.md

 *End Result:*
 - 14 components that made up the featureset
-- In other words, the featureset was reduced from 643 ➡️ 50 ➡️ 14
+- In other words, the featureset was reduced from 643 &rarr; 50 &rarr; 14

 ## Modeling Approach
 ## Model Training